borojetski/borojetski/README.md

 Hi.
 My name is Paul and I'm a software engineer.
 Experience in government as well as healthcare, coupled with a lifelong love of computers and tinkering have given me insight into many aspects of problem-solving and working with, for, adjacent to, and around others.
 I’m open to talk anytime about anything.

-- I’m currently working on [OpenPCR](https://#), a modern, web-based Patient Care Reporting tool for healthcare providers.
+- I’m currently working on [OpenCare](https://github.com/borojetski/OpenCare), a modern, web-based Patient Care Tracker for Caregivers.

 - Check out my portfolio at [paulborowiecki.com](https://paulborowiecki.com/).
 There you'll find some of the client sites and personal projects that I've worked on.
 <br>